Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddObservables.rst

 Add File :file:`string-int.component.ts`
 ````````````````````````````````````````

-The :file:`string-int.component.ts` is the Angular Component that drives both
+The :file:`string-int.component.ts` is the Angular Component that
-Web and NativeScript views

-This will be another route within the Tutorial plugin.
+will be another route within the Tutorial plugin.

 ----